cagnulein/qdomyos-zwift/README.md

 6. restart your phone
 7. open your machine app and play with it collecting inclination and speed
 8. Disable the option Enable Bluetooth HCI snoop log
-9. on your phone you should have a file called btsnoop_hci.log
+9. in Developer Options: Bug report->Full report
+10. wait a random amount of time (10-20 seconds)
+11. A notification will appear at the top of the device.
+Click on it, share, email it to yourself
+12. You'll get a zip file with the entire report.
+In the FS/Data/Log/bt directory of the zipfile is the file you want.
-10. attach the log file in a new issue with a short description of the steps you did in the app when you used it
+13. attach the log file in a new issue with a short description of the steps you did in the app when you used it

 ### No gui version